suhasmaddali/suhasmaddali/README.md

 <img src = "https://github.com/suhasmaddali/Images/blob/main/Text%20Generated.gif" />

-Take a glimpse into my __professional capabilities__ by checking out my GitHub overview.
-It provides a clear picture of the programming languages I am proficient in and the level of commitment I bring to my projects.
-By looking at this summary, you can quickly gain insight into the breadth and depth of my portfolio.
+To showcase my skills, I invite you to explore my **GitHub** profile.
+It presents a range of programming languages I'm proficient in and highlights the commitment I have for my projects.
+By examining this overview, you can gain an understanding of the extent and depth of my expertise.

 ```diff
 + The images are downloaded and used thanks to https://unsplash.com/ and https://giphy.com/ websites. 🙂